Naralux/mediacenter/README.md

     - Checks if the file is available on your filesystem (which is mounted by Rclone, remember).
     - Creates symlinks to Radarr/Sonarr's `completed` directory.
 - Radarr/Sonarr continues processing as if the file exists locally and moves it to the media folder.
+- Autoscan is triggered by Radarr/Sonarr and pushes a library refresh to Plex.
 - Plex reads the file symlinks in the media folder.
 The symlinks resolve to the file in the Rclone mounted filesystem.

-Visual representation (Credits to ElfHosted):
+Visual representation (credits to ElfHosted):

 ![Visualized flow.
 Credits to ElfHosted.](./images/flow-visualization.png)

-Requesting via Plex Watchlist is not (yet?) supported in this setup.
 # Setup - (WIP - Rough Outline)
 __The most important thing is to get the permissions (775/664, umask 002) right.
-If files don't show up inside containers, it is most likely a permissions problem.__
+If files don't show up inside containers, it is most likely a permissions problem.
+If you decide to run everything as one user, use 755/644 umask 022 and tweak the necessary files as needed__

 __The filesystem is designed to allow for [hardlinking](https://trash-guides.info/Hardlinks/Hardlinks-and-Instant-Moves/), as per the [Servarr Wiki recommendation](https://wiki.servarr.com/docker-guide#consistent-and-well-planned-paths).__